CAPS GAMBLE ON DUBOIS, LAKERS ON REDICK ... WHY NOT PISTONS ON STALEY?

 a columnist in Detroit, who is certain the once-mighty

-Pistons need a fresh face/approach … Hire DAWN
+Pistons need a fresh face/approach … Hire DAW

 STALEY, he said … Why not?
 The former U.Va.,